Ministry (government department): United Kingdom

 In the United Kingdom, all government organisations that consist of civil servants, and which may or may not be headed by a government minister or secretary of state, are considered to be departments.
 Until 2018, the term "ministry" had been retained only for the Ministry of Defence and the Ministry of Justice.
-On 8 January 2018, Prime Minister Theresa May announced that the Department of Communities and Local Government would be renamed at the Ministry of Housing, Communities and Local Government to emphasise her government's prioritising of housing policy.
+On 8 January 2018, Prime Minister Theresa May announced that the Department of Communities and Local Government would be renamed to the Ministry of Housing, Communities and Local Government to emphasise her government's prioritising of housing policy.
+In September 2021, Prime Minister Boris Johnson reverted the ministry to a department, renaming it the Department for Levelling Up, Housing and Communities and giving it the responsibility of overseeing his government's levelling up policy.
+It was then subsequently reverted to the Ministry of Housing, Communities and Local Government under the Starmer government in 2024.

 Other countries

 Some countries, such as Switzerland, the Philippines and the United States, do not use or no longer use the term "ministry" and instead call their main government bodies "departments".
 However, in other countries such as Luxembourg a department is a subdivision of a ministry, usually led by a government member called a secretary of state who is subordinate to the minister.

-In Australia at the federal level, and also at the state level, the term Ministry refers to the ministerial office held by a member of Cabinet, the executive, which is then responsible for one or more departments, the top division of the public service.
+In Australia at the federal level, and also at the state level, the term ministry refers to the ministerial office held by a member of Cabinet, the executive, which is then responsible for one or more departments, the top division of the public service.
 The collection of departments responsible to a ministerial office and hence the minister, is referred to as the minister's "portfolio".

 New Zealand's state agencies include many ministries and a smaller number of departments.
 Increasingly, state agencies are styled neither as ministries nor as departments.
 All New Zealand agencies are under the direction of one or more ministers or associate ministers, whether they are styled ministries or not.
 Each body also has an apolitical chief executive, and in ministries and departments these chief executives often have the title of Secretary.

 In Indonesia, the term ministry (Kementerian) is used.
 From the New Order to 2009, the office was known as department (Departemen).

+In Malaysia, the term ministry is used for all but one government cabinet portfolio.
+The Prime Minister Department is the only portfolio that uses department instead.
+All government portfolios in the Peninsular Malaysia states use committee, while Sabah and Sarawak state governments following the federal government's style in naming certain portfolios.

 In Hong Kong, the term bureau is used, and departments are subordinate to the bureaus.